 Houston Texans – Hollywood Casino Gulf Coast (Mississippi): As Houston sits in the middle of nowhere — in terms of nearby legal sports betting options — finding a good sportsbook requires a lengthy drive.
 Just under 400 miles away, Hollywood Casino Gulf Coast, a Penn National property, offers 30 televisions in a betting lounge that is just a few steps from the Lobby Bar.
 During the trek to the casino, work out your betting slip via the bet-builder app.

 Indianapolis Colts – Indiana Grand Casino (Indiana): The Winner’s Circle in Shelbyville is one of six Caesars sportsbooks in the state.
-By far, though, it is the closest to Lucas Oil Stadium.
-Obviously fitted with all the accouterment you could ask for in a sportsbook, Indiana Grand Casino features local beers and is less than 30 miles from the home of the Colts.
+It is the closest by far, though, to Lucas Oil Stadium.
+Equipped with all the accoutrements you could ask for in a sportsbook, Indiana Grand Casino features local beers and is less than 30 miles from the home of the Colts.

 Tennessee Titans – Hollywood Casino Tunica (Mississippi): Tennessee has no casinos and, as it stands, will have no retail sportsbooks.
 There are Tennessee sportsbook apps, however.
 If you are looking for a physical sportsbook, the closest option is just over the Mississippi border, some 260 miles away.
 A Penn National property, Hollywood Casino features an expansive 12-by-24-foot wide-screen TV plus 10 additional screens.

-Denver Broncos – Mardi Gras Casino (Colorado): Colorado sports betting leader DraftKings Sportsbook calls the casino home just over 30 miles away from Empower Field at Mile High.
+Denver Broncos – Mardi Gras Casino (Colorado): Colorado online sportsbook leader DraftKings Sportsbook calls the casino home, just over 30 miles away from Empower Field at Mile High.
 The second retail sportsbook to open in Colorado, DraftKings does not disappoint, featuring 40 TVs, multiple odds boards and a full bar.